unimi-dse/3c883876/README.md

 ## Analyze
 The main function of the package is `stocks_future_price('id')`, in which 'id' is a character vector specifying the names of each symbol to be loaded.
 It is useful to predict stock's future price and its output of a linear regression model.
-For example: `stocks_future_price ('GOOG')`
+For example: `stocks_future_price ('GOOG')`.

 ## Packages Imported